benyoo5222/amazon-connect-starter-kit/README.md

   - Contact Flow Logs enabled (Unless otherwise specified)
   - Use the best available voices for TTS (Unless otherwise specified)
 - S3 Bucket for Amazon Connect Data Storage
+- KMS Key for Amazon Connect Data (Encryption and Decryption)
+- KMS Key Alias (`alias/{Your Stack Name}/connect/{Environment}`)
+- IAM Role for any identity in the account to use the KMS Key
+- Amazon Connect Instance Storage Configurations
   - Call Recordings (Encrypted with KMS Key created by this template)
   - Chat Transcripts (Encrypted with KMS Key created by this template)
   - Scheduled Reports (Encrypted with KMS Key created by this template)
-- KMS Key for Amazon Connect Data (Encryption and Decryption)
-- KMS Key Alias (alias/{Your Stack Name}/connect/{Environment})
-- IAM Role for any identity in the account to use the KMS Key

 ## AWS CLI Configuration

 This section is for configuring the AWS CLI.

-This will allow you to access your AWS resources.
+This will allow you to access your AWS resources from the command line.

 ### AWS CLI Authentication (SSO)